 Marc Lapadula / Yale University

-×Marc Lapadula – Marc Lapadula is a Senior Lecturer in the Film Studies Program at Yale University.
+×Marc Lapadula – Marc Lapadula is a Senior Lecturer in the Film Studies Program at both Yale University and Johns Hopkins.
 He is a playwright, screenwriter and an award-winning film producer.
-In addition to Yale, Marc has taught at Columbia University's Graduate Film School, created the screenwriting programs at both The University of Pennsylvania and Johns Hopkins where he won outstanding teaching awards and has lectured on film, playwriting and conducted highly-acclaimed screenwriting seminars all across the country at notable venues like The National Press Club in Washington DC, The Smithsonian Institution, The New York Historical Society for One Day University, The New School, The National Constitution Center in Philadelphia, The Commonwealth Club in San Francisco for IvyConnect and many other places.
+In addition to Yale, Marc has taught at Columbia University's Graduate Film School, created the screenwriting programs at both The University of Pennsylvania and Johns Hopkins where he won Outstanding Teaching awards and has lectured on film, playwriting and conducted highly-acclaimed screenwriting seminars all across the country at notable venues like The National Press Club in Washington DC, The Smithsonian Institution, and The New York Historical Society.

 While most movies are mass-produced entertainment and escapism, there are some that have had a profound impact on culture.
 Whether intentionally or not, some films have brought social issues to light, affected laws, forwarded ideologies both good and bad, and generally changed the course of history through their impact on society.
 Renowned Yale Film Professor Marc Lapadula will discuss four films that, for better or worse, made their mark.

 I Am a Fugitive From a Chain Gang

 How to Listen to and Appreciate Great Music